sestaton/HMMER2GO/README.md

 **INSTALLATION**

 Perl must be installed to use HMMER2GO, and there are a couple of external modules required.
-The nstallation can be done with the following  command (note that this requires [git](http://git-scm.com/)):
+The installation can be done with the following  command (note that this requires [git](http://git-scm.com/)):

 For Ubuntu/Debian as the OS: